Batara Immigration Law header image

 • Defend against deportation and removal by presenting your case with persistence, ingenuity, and compassion.

-• Preserve important issues for your Immigration Appeals Attorney in case you need to file an immigration appeal at the end of your deportation and removal trial.
+• Preserve important issues for you in case you need to contest an immigration court decision at the end of your deportation and removal trial.

 Obviously, we cannot guarantee results.